Pierre de Coubertin: Reviving the Olympic Games

-L'important dans la vie ce n'est point le triomphe, mais le combat, l'essentiel ce n'est pas d'avoir vaincu mais de s'être bien battu.

-The important thing in life is not the triumph but the struggle, the essential thing is not to have conquered but to have fought well.

 As Coubertin prepared for his Congress, he continued to develop a philosophy of the Olympic Games.
 While he certainly intended the Games to be a forum for competition between amateur athletes, his conception of amateurism was complex.
 By 1894, the year the Congress was held, he publicly criticized the type of amateur competition embodied in English rowing contests, arguing that its specific exclusion of working-class athletes was wrong.
 While he believed that athletes should not be paid to be such, he did think that compensation was in order for the time when athletes were competing and would otherwise have been earning money.
 Following the establishment of a definition for an amateur athlete at the 1894 Congress, he would continue to argue that this definition should be amended as necessary, and as late as 1909 would argue that the Olympic movement should develop its definition of amateurism gradually.